GraphQL implementation guide

 • Root mutations

-• Root query fields
+• Root query fields that receive a path or GlobalID argument

-Standalone Boundaries
+Standalone boundaries

-class UserSettingType < BaseObject
+class SnoozeMany < BaseMany

-authorize_granular_token permissions: :read_user_settings, boundary: :user, boundary_type: :user
+authorize_granular_token permissions: :update_todo, boundary: :user, boundary_type: :user

 end